home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 ## {% linkable_title Using older Python 3 provided by Synology %}

 <p class="note warning">
-Synology only provides [Python 3.5.1](https://www.synology.com/en-global/dsm/packages/py3k), which is not compatible with Home Assistant 0.65.0 or later.
-The instructions above describes how to install newer Home Assistant on your Synology NAS.
+Synology only provides [Python 3.5.1](https://www.synology.com/en-global/dsm/packages/py3k), which is not compatible with Home Assistant 0.65.0 or later.<br/>
+The instructions above describes how to install newer Home Assistant on your Synology NAS.<br/>
 If you want to proceed with a older version of Home Assistant, follow the instructions below.
 Please note that you may not be able to use certain components, such as "[Cloud](/components/cloud/)" and [Homekit](/components/homekit/)"
 </p>

 Running these commands will: